SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sources of Uncertainty

 The readout amplifiers can introduce additional errors to our analysis.
 Differences in readout noise and gain between amplifiers can cause artificial variations in the sky-SB level.
 Differences in sky-SB will appear as additive differences in the background for the part of the detector that is read out to a corresponding amplifier.
 Correcting for this without affecting the true sky-SB level is very difficult.
 It requires identification of differences in background level exactly at the amplifier boundaries without taking light from objects into account.
 This would mean only using pixels close to the amplifier boundaries, many of which are likely contaminated by discrete objects.
 We consider this task to be past the scope of this project.
 However, we test for systematic differences across our database by measuring how the mean pixel value of a pixel column varies across amplifier boundaries.
 The median difference between the 20 pixel columns to the left of the amplifier boundary and the 20 pixel columns to the right of the amplifier boundary is always $<0.2$\% for WFC3/IR images in our database.
 We therefore do not include amplifier differences into our uncertainty estimations.

-\section{Trends in darkest sub-regions on the CCD}
+\subsection{Trends in darkest sub-regions on the CCD}

-As mentioned in Section \ref{sec:error}, if there are regions on a detector that have systematically lower sky-SB values due to flat-field error, bias error, or geometrical distortion, this could potentially bias our results.
-To test for systemically darker sub-regions, we create a two-dimensional histogram of the darkest sub-regions as identified using the Per-clip method (colored green in Figure \ref{fig:inspection_plots}).
-These sub-regions are the darkest 5\% of all sub-regions in an image.
+If there are regions on a detector that have systematically lower sky-SB values due to flat-field error, bias error, or geometrical distortion, this could potentially bias our results.
+We run our algorithm (described in Section \ref{sec:methods}) using \flt{}/\flc{} files as input instead of ProFound SKY maps, as ProFound can smooth over the CCD structures we want to study (i.e. flat-field and distortion).
+We test for systemically darker sub-regions by creating two-dimensional histograms of the darkest 5\% of sub-regions from our sky estimation algorithms.
 We refer to these as the ``darkest sub-regions'' for this discussion.

 The resulting histograms are shown in Figures \ref{fig:acswfc_stacked_green}-\ref{fig:wfc3ir_stacked_green}.
+To best probe CCD structure, we use \textit{all} images in our SKYSURF database.
+Each two-dimensional histogram includes $N\simeq 1000-27,000$ images, so any subtle effects on the sky-SB from a particular detector location can be sampled this way.
 Bluer boxes indicate regions where most SKYSURF images contain a darkest sub-region in the corresponding location on the detector.
 In other words, bluer regions are systematically darker.
 Redder boxes indicate regions where most SKYSURF images do not contain a darkest subregion in the corresponding location on the chip.
-For ACS/WFC and WFC3/UVIS, there is a clear structure in the histograms that resemble the flat-fields \citep{mack_2017,dressel_2021}.
+For ACS/WFC and WFC3/UVIS, there is a clear structure in the histograms that resemble the flat-fields \citep{mack_2017,wfc3_ihb}.
 The structure for WFC3/IR is less obvious, where the darkest sub-regions instead tend along the WFC3/IR amplifier boundaries.

-We test how these systematically darker/ brighter sub-regions affect our sky-SB measurements.
-Because Figures \ref{fig:acswfc_stacked_green}-\ref{fig:wfc3uvis_stacked_green} resemble flat fields, we use this test to quantify uncertainties in flat field estimates.
+The residual flat-field seen in Figures \ref{fig:acswfc_stacked_green}-\ref{fig:wfc3ir_stacked_green} could potentially affect sky-SB measurements.
+Because these figures resemble the flat fields, we use them to quantify uncertainties in flat field estimates.
 We use the histograms in Figures \ref{fig:acswfc_stacked_green}-\ref{fig:wfc3ir_stacked_green} to find the systematically darkest (darkest 5\% of sub-regions) and brightest regions (brightest 5\% of sub-regions).
 For every SKYSURF image in a filter, we take the mean sky-SB of the previously identified darkest regions and the mean sky-SB of the brightest regions.
 Note that these regions are the \textit{same} for every image in a filter because they are determined using Figures \ref{fig:acswfc_stacked_green}-\ref{fig:wfc3ir_stacked_green}.